A teen charged in three separate, high-profile Chattanooga shootings now has a murder trial scheduled for April 16.

 The attorney added that he will request that allegations of Burress' gang affiliation not be allowed in the trial to avoid prejudicing the jury.

 Prosecutors for the Hamilton County District Attorney's Office are not allowed to comment on pending cases by office policy.

 Burress first gained public attention when he was arrested for alleged involvement in the early 2010 Coolidge Park shooting that injured five people.
-Charges were dismissed when the only eyewitness to come forward changed testimony in a juvenile court hearing.
+Charges were dismissed when the only witness to come forward changed testimony in a Juvenile court hearing.

-The pair were found guilty and each sentenced to six years for their convictions, the maximum allowed for the charge aggravated assault.
+The pair were found guilty and each sentenced to six years, the maximum allowed for the conviction on aggravated assault.